cornellh4i/CHEM/README.md

 GET /api/events/upcoming=true?sort=location:desc&limit=20&after=xjf48992
 ```

+### Deploy
+The server should be deployed as a Docker container.

 ## Frontend
 The frontend is a Next.js web app bundling TypeScript, ESLint, and Tailwind CSS.
 Basic components are built with Flowbite, acting as the foundation for a custom design system entirely controlled with Tailwind.
 A `.env.local` file should be created from the `.env.template` file.
 Additional dependencies include:
 - `react-hook-form` for simple form handling
 - `firebase` and `react-firebase-hooks` for Firebase authentication
 - `@tanstack/react-query` for easier data fetching and updating

+### Getting started
+- `yarn dev` starts the app at `localhost:3000`
+- `yarn build` compiles the app
+- `yarn start` starts the compiled app

 ### Manual setup
+If you are interested in recreating the project template from scratch, the commands are shown below:

 ```bash
 # Init new Next.js project
 npx create-next-app@latest